Control Flow

 }

-For Statement
+#### For Statement <a href="#for-statement" id="for-statement"></a>

-A for loop repeats until a specified condition evaluates to false.
-The Zaidlang for loop is similar to the C loop for those familiar.
+A `for` loop repeats until a specified condition evaluates to `false`.
+The Zaidlang `for` loop is similar to the C loop for those familiar.

-A for statement looks like the following:
+A `for` statement looks like the following:

 for (initializer; condition; increment) {